mnixo/nuxeo-logo-generator/README.md

   - Value: color code (CSS valid).
   - Opacity: alpha value of the color (0 to 1).

-All the SVG logo templates and default colors are compliant with the Nuxeo branding guidelines.
+All the SVG logo templates and default colors are compliant with the Keendoo branding guidelines.

 The resulting file format for the logo is PNG.